theowenyoung/archive-actionsflow/docs/reference/2-api.md

 function build(options: {
-  cwd?: string; // base root workspace folder, default is process.cwd() dest?: string; // dest folder, default value is 'dist', the standard Github actions workflow files will place to `./dist/workflows` include?: string[]; // Include only workflow files with names matching the given glob. exclude?: string[]; // Exclude workflow files with names matching the given glob. force?: boolean; // if force the trigger update, ignore the deduplicate key and update interval
+  cwd?: string; // base root workspace folder, default is process.cwd() dest?: string; // dest folder, the default value is 'dist', the standard Github actions workflow files will place to `./dist/workflows` include?: string[]; // Include only workflow files with names matching the given glob. exclude?: string[]; // Exclude workflow files with names matching the given glob. force?: boolean; // if force the trigger update, ignore the deduplicate key and update interval